“An Era: Looking Back ” Provides educators with the resources to teach about the Holocaust.

 • Connecting generations — The memoir bridges past and present, helping students understand why the Holocaust remains relevant.

-Kessler also raises a central question for students to consider: How much of our parents’ history becomes our own?
+Kessler also raises a central question for you to consider: How much of our parents’ history becomes our own?

 For second‑generation survivors, inherited memory shapes identity, responsibility, and the drive to bear witness.